jmnorheim/Movi.com/README.md

    - Install [Node.js](https://nodejs.org/en) v20.5+ and npm v9.8+ (npm comes with Node.js installation ).
    - Ensure Vite 4.4+ is set up (Should come with Node.js also).
+   - Or use [Docker](https://www.docker.com/products/docker-desktop/) v24+ and follow instructions below.

 2. **Installation**: